tediousjs/node-mssql/README.md

 <a name="prepared-statement" />
 ## PreparedStatement

-**Important:** always use `PreparedStatement` class to create prepared statements - it ensures that all your executions of prepared statement are executed on one connection.
+**IMPORTANT:** always use `PreparedStatement` class to create prepared statements - it ensures that all your executions of prepared statement are executed on one connection.
 Once you call `prepare`, a single connection is aquired from the connection pool and all subsequent executions are executed exclusively on this connection.
 Prepared Statement also contains a queue to make sure your executions are executed in series.
 After you call `unprepare`, the connection is then released back to the connection pool.

 ```javascript
 var ps = new sql.PreparedStatement(/* [connection] */);